Pork Rinds vs Chips: Which is Healthier?

 We all know that these are not healthy snacks by any stretch, and the companies that produce these products aren’t making any claims to the contrary.
 That hasn’t stopped us yet, but still.

-Flip over a bag of classic potato chips and you’ll be instantly disappointed in the lack of nutritional content, plus a series of red flags that we should all be able to recognize.
+Flip over a bag of classic potato chips and you’ll be instantly disappointed in the lack of nutritional content, the high amount of carbohydrates, plus a series of red flags that we should all be able to recognize.
 High in calories, low in protein, and the “bad” types of fat derived from hydrogenated vegetable oils that we definitely don’t want to consume.